-Apple Cinnamon Pull Apart Rolls ~These miniature “monkey breads” feature fresh apple and raisins nestled among miniature rounds of cinnamon-sugar bread.
-A simple white glaze takes them over the top — and an optional drizzle of boiled cider makes them ethereal!
+Apple Cinnamon Pull Apart Rolls ~These feature fresh apple and raisins nestled among rounds of cinnamon-sugar bread.
+A simple white glaze takes will them over the top.
 They are a great fall addition to your brunch table when you use freshly picked apples from the orchard.
 The kids would love to help you pick the apples and make these rolls.
 It can easily become a new family tradition!

 - 1 cup White Whole Wheat Flour

 - 3 tablespoons potato flour or 1/3 cup instant potato flakes

 - 1/2 teaspoon baking soda

 - 1/2 cup lukewarm water